 there is room at the table

-Although doctrinally we are orthodox, much of what we prioritise is distinctive.
+Although theologically, we are orthodox, much of what we prioritise is distinctive.

 Invite people to join God’s mission rather than attend meetings

 Churches often focus on how many people attend on a Sunday (in person or via Zoom).
-We believe that “What you draw people with, is what you draw people to.”
+We believe “What you draw people with is what you draw people to.”
 Rather than drawing people to be passive spectators at a religious service, we will invite people to join Jesus’ mission in Dublin.
-We believe that the gathering of the church is important, however, we desire to create a model that views what happens on Sunday (or another day) to be a small part of what it means to be a follower of Jesus, not a central part.
+We believe that the gathering of the church is important.
+However, we desire to create a model that views what happens on Sunday (or another day) to be a small part of what it means to be a follower of Jesus, not the most essential part.

-A common church planting model is to select a central location, with the expectation that people will travel for a Sunday gathering.
-This often means many live too far removed to be involved in the life of the church.
+A common church model is to be in a central location with the expectation that people will travel for a Sunday gathering.
+This often means that there is limited gospel presence where people live.
 We believe that is not ideal.
-Our focus will be on embedding in local neighbourhood communities and empowering people to be the church where they live and work.
+Our focus will be on embedding in local communities and empowering people to be the church where they live and work.

 God has invited us to be part of his story of Good News.
-As we live that out, we invite people into that story.
+As we live that out, we invite others into that story.
 We do not have a list of dos and don’ts that we expect people to order their lives around.
-We want to help them order their lives around Jesus and help them discover their identity in Christ and in his story.
+We want to help them order their lives around Jesus and help them discover their identity in him and his story.

 If you would like to keep up-to-date on when and where we are gathering, subscribe to our newsletter.
 It comes out every Friday and updates you on what is coming up.